ananthp/beautifulnote/blog/_posts/2016-02-14-for-the-love-of-south-indian-music.markdown

 excerpt_separator: <!--more-->
 ---

-14th February is Musicologist Professor P. Sambamurthy's birthday.
+14th of February is Musicologist Professor P. Sambamurthy's birthday.
 I started reading his treatise, *South Indian Music (6 volumes)*, when I got more than slightly interested in Carnatic music.
 I can't say I liked it very much at first.
 But I knew it was a very important resource and kept coming back to it often.

 At first, it didn't feel like a crisp, concise theory book.
 I thought it had a lot of fluff and unnecessary boasting (about the system of music).
 I began appreciating the quality of the contents only after reading a few more *theory* books.
 Some of them had passages literally copied from Sambamoorthy's, while others didn't have much of theoretical value IMHO (particularly the ones began with "Carnatic music originated from Shiva's head")